 - Manage commercial risk, including by taking out and maintaining appropriate insurance and reinsurance;

-- Comply with applicable legal, regulatory and professional obligations, including cooperating with regulatory bodies e.g. the FCA, PRA, ICO and government authorities, to comply with law enforcement and to manage legal claims;
+- Comply with applicable legal, regulatory and professional obligations, including cooperating with regulatory bodies, e.g. the FCA, PRA, ICO and government authorities, to comply with law enforcement and to manage legal claim;

 - Identify and support customers requiring additional support, to help us better meet your needs and to comply with regulatory guidance about how we meet your needs.
 Sometimes you or a third party may tell us that you have additional support requirements, and in other cases we may infer this from your Personal Information and our interactions with you;